Cookie-Panda/M3E/README.md

 # Overview
-M3E player is a Material 3 Expressive UI designed Music player Webapp.
+M3E player is a Material 3 Expressive UI design based Music player Webapp.
+It can play your music albums from your device by using file system API so didn't need to upload your files just give permission to access the folder.

 # It features
 1. Material 3 expressive UI.
 2. Light/Dark Mode Support.
 3. Access Your Local Albums.